-Magali Angeloni, DrPH, MBA, Assistant Provost and Director of the Master of Public Health Program
+Magali Angeloni, DrPH, MBA, Program Director of the Master of Public Health Program

 Henry “Hank” Johnson, MBA, Ed.D., Assistant Professor

 Henry “Hank” Johnson, is Assistant Professor of Management at NEIT.
 His work in public health includes working for 8 years primarily with clients living in poverty and suffering from addiction and mental health issues.
-At the Rhode Island Community Food Bank, he helped teach unemployed residents about nutrition, food security, and social equity.
+In his role of Life Skills Instructor at the Rhode Island Community Food Bank, he helped teach unemployed and low-income residents about career readiness, self-advocacy, and social equity.
 As a result of his efforts, hundreds of his clients have successful careers.

 Hank is passionate about fostering sustainable communities, serves on the board of directors of the Rhode Island Career Development Association, and is a member of the Society for Advancement of Management.
-He holds an MBA in International Trade and Finance and an Ed.D. in Educational Leadership, Higher Education from Johnson & Wales University.
+He holds a Masters of Business Administration and Certificate of Advanced Graduate Studies in Educational Leadership from Johnson & Wales University.

-Dr. Smith developed an interest for teaching mathematics since childhood and she hopes to transfer students her love for numbers.
+Dr. Smith developed an interest for teaching mathematics since childhood, and she hopes to transfer students her love for numbers.
 She is a member of the American Mathematical Society and the Society for Industrial and Applied Mathematics.
-She holds a doctorate degree in Mathematics from the University of Rhode Island.
+She holds a doctorate in Mathematics from the University of Rhode Island.